FBH93/DistributedSystemsHandIns/HandIn3/ReadMe.md

 When running the files, the optional flags `-name` and `-port` may be left out to revert to default values.
 If the port on the server is changed, the clients must use the same port.

-> We have not taken into account multiple clients with the same name.
+> WARNING: We have not taken into account multiple clients with the same name.
 This may create issues with with the log files, as they may overwrite each other's logs.

 ## System Architecture